 23 When Jesus came to the leader’s house, He saw the flute players and a crowd lamenting loudly.
 24 “Leave,” He said, “because the girl isn’t dead, but sleeping.”
 And they started laughing at Him.
 25 But when the crowd had been put outside, He went in and took her by the hand, and the girl got up.
 Matthew 9:18-25 (HCSB)

-The truly amazing thing is that God still heals today.
-He does not usually do so in such a pronounced way as He did when announcing the arrival of the kingdom – it will often be done quietly and discretely, in His timing, and using His chosen methods.
-It may involve the medical community, or it may not.
-If it does, He will make a way to put the right doctor or staff in the right place at the right time.
-And He does not heal everyone.
-God is sovereign, and He makes the call as to who gets healed or who does not.
-But when His healing does not come to a believer, it is NOT because they did not have enough faith.
-Their faith puts them and others in the powerful position of being able to rightfully petition Him, and He encourages believers to always do that.
-His answer may be yes, but it may also be no, and if so, we will one day learn the reason why He responded in that way.
+A truly amazing thing is that God still heals people today.
+He does not usually do it in the same public and pronounced way that He did when announcing the arrival of His kingdom.
+Today, it is often done quietly and discretely, in His timing, and using His chosen methods.
+It may involve use of the medical community, or it may not.
+If it does, He will make a way to put the right doctor or staff in the right place at the right time to get things done.
+Other times, He may do it spontaneously, quickly or slowly, with or without medical support, all to God’s glory.

 After raising the little girl from the dead, Matthew tells us that Jesus immediately encountered two blind men who wished to have their sight restored.